-Blue Labyrinth Earth Room
+Blue Labyrinth Bush Retreat

-A rustic eco venue
+A rustic eco venue.

 The room is a hybrid of several natural building techniques resulting in its own unique character.
 The foundations and pillars consist or rows of rammed earth car tyres – inspired by Earthship design.
 The walls are straw bales, providing excellent insulation properties.
 The tyres and straw bales are rendered with several layers of a cob mix (sand, straw, water, clay) with the final layer of render including a bit of lime.